Business

 1. Who needs to know?

 • Whose help do you need for success?
-(You’ll need executive and staff champions and early adopters.)
+(You’ll need executive and staff champions from all levels who are early adopters.)

 • Who could potentially derail efforts?